Weeds and Weeding

 Before you start all this though, consider what you'll be left with - probably lots of bare ground that if it's in the dry shade of trees won't really support anything else.
 I've an area at the bottom of the garden where a ramshackle old fence is covered with ivy growing in the shade of a large walnut tree.
 I trim the ivy with shears when it comes out sideways too far and it's kept off the lawn by the mower.
 There's nothing else that would grow in that place without suffering from lack of water and food or from pest or disease attack and also look so healthy.

-So before you start attacking the whole area, decide in which places the ivy is a pest and in which places it's a blessing.
+So before you start attacking the whole area, decide in which places the ivy is a pest and in which places it' may be a blessing.

 Q. We have recently moved into a new house where the garden has not been attended to for several years.
 The entire garden is taken up with a very ferocious weed which we have been told is "Japanese Knotweed".